Gun-brandishing man sought to investigate fake news story site, police say

-Washington (CNN)A suspect arrested Sunday with a firearm at a Washington, DC pizzeria admitted he had come to investigate an online conspiracy theory, Washington's Metropolitan Police Department said Sunday evening in a statement.
+Washington (CNN)A suspect arrested Sunday with an assault rifle at a Washington, DC pizzeria admitted he had come to investigate an online conspiracy theory, Washington's Metropolitan Police Department said Sunday evening in a statement.

 Police have identified him as 28-year-old Edgar Maddison Welch of Salisbury, North Carolina.